lbakshi/python-ec2-microservice-template/README.md

 - Change ```.github/workflows/build_and_deploy.yaml```
     - Change ```env.IMAGE-NAME``` to your desired image name.
 This is unrelated to whatever name you use for the makefile
 - Change your code and merge to main.
 This will automatically deploy your code to a new container and run it in your ec2 instance.
 To hit your server, get your ec2 instance's Public IPv4 and curl that address as ```[your host name]:8080/api/hello```

+## Known Errors
+- Commands to install docker don't run correctly on ec2 spin-up.
+You may need to ssh into your instance and run the commands manually before your instance is created.

 ## IaC to add
 - Run on EKS instead
 - Add endpoint & api key guards